Interested in trying a new sport? We would like to meet you!

 In 2012 Jon-Allan was selected to ParalympicsGB for London, and he won three silver medals in front of the home crowds.

 These events are all about having a go.
 It doesn’t matter if you aren’t sure where your skills lie, we just want to give you the chance to try something new.
-Who knows, you could end up being part of ParalympicsGB at the Paralympic Winter Games in Sochi or representing your country in Rio 2016.
+Who knows, you could end up being part of ParalympicsGB and representing your country in Rio 2016 or beyond.